radioactivedecay/radioactivedecay/docs/source/tutorial.rst

     >>> inv.decay_modes()
     {'C-14': ['β-'], 'K-40': ['β-', 'β+ & EC']}

 Decay data can also be accessed directly from the decay datasets.
-To query the data in ICRP-107, which is the default dataset in ``radioactivedecay``, use:
+Query the data in ICRP-107, which is the default dataset in ``radioactivedecay``, by:

 .. code-block:: python3